-Giving to charity can provide not only large tax deductions to help you do well financially (as long as you itemize deductions) but also the satisfaction of doing good.
+iving to charity provides not only the satisfaction of doing good but also valuable tax savings (as long as you itemize deductions).
 On top of that, it's one of the most flexible tax planning tools because you can control the timing, manner and amount of your donations to meet your needs.
+The more generous you are, the bigger the potential tax dividends.